ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-3.md

 DPDK Ethernet PMDs does the packet processing in a batch of 32 packets.
 Tuning the NIC Rx/Tx threshold through DPDK EAL config might provide performance boost.

-Refer testpmd application https://doc.dpdk.org/guides/testpmd_app_ug/run_app.html and look for "–rxd" and "–txd" options to set the descriptor threshold.
+Refer to `testpmd` application at https://doc.dpdk.org/guides/testpmd_app_ug/run_app.html and look for "–rxd" and "–txd" options to set the descriptor threshold.

-#### Before running the 5G stack, check whether maximum no drop rate is achieved using DPDK test pmd application.
+#### Before running the 5G stack, check whether maximum no drop rate is achieved using DPDK testpmd application.

-Refer the same link above to run test pmd on Ampere.
+Refer to the same link above to run `testpmd` on Ampere.
 This will ensure that the Ethernet PMD is operating at optimal performance.

 ### Allocate Cores to Different Tasks

-It is critical to carefully alloacte the cores to various tasks for 5G stack.
+It is critical to carefully allocate the cores to various tasks for 5G stack.
 Make sure all of processes have their own cores to run on, not to step over each other.

-For multiple socket server, always use numactl to launch your program to associate with the cpu and the PCIe device your program will access on same node.
+For multiple socket server, always use `numactl` to launch your program to associate with the cpu and the PCIe device your program will access on same node.

-Use taskset command to launch your program on specific cores.
+Use `taskset` command to launch your program on specific cores.

 ### Profiling/Tracing